brandonhenry/videoshuffle/README.md

 - Set maximum cut time

+- Auto scene detection (does not use cut time)

 - Set total video duration (2 or 2:00 works. you can specify down to the second)

 - Clear list of recent projects completed